ferdikoomen/openapi-typescript-codegen/README.md

 ## Known issues:
 - If you use enums inside your models / definitions then those enums are now inside a namespace with the same name as your model.
 This is called declaration merging.
-However Babel 7 now support compiling of Typescript and right now they do not support namespaces.
+However, Babel 7 now support compiling of Typescript and right now they do not support namespaces.